 Mason has developed nutrient management plans for turf/landscape areas and athletic fields.
 The plans encompass approximately 360 acres containing turfgrass on the Fairfax Campus and 40 acres of turf areas on the SciTech Campus.
-The current nutrient management plans are valid through August 14, 2027.
+The current nutrient management plans were approved by DCR on Aug 20, 2024 and are valid through August 14, 2027.
 The plans are maintained by Mason LD office and available upon request.